Children’s Fiction Books with Video Game Stories for Gamer Kids

 (ages 8 – 12)

-Imagine instead of regular American kids playing Dungeons and Dragons that characters from Dungeons and Dragons played Homeroom & Hall Passes about regular middle schoolers!
-That’s the premise of this adventurous game that accidentally are transported by an ancient curse into middle school where instead of battling ogres, they’ll have to pass algebra and find someone to sit with in the cafeteria.
+Imagine, instead of regular American kids playing Dungeons and Dragons, that characters from Dungeons and Dragons played Homeroom & Hall Passes about regular middle schoolers!
+That’s the premise of this adventurous game that an ancient curse accidentally transports kids into middle school where instead of battling ogres, they’ll have to pass algebra and find someone to sit within the cafeteria.

 Diary of an 8-Bit Warrior by Cube Kid, illustrated by Saboten